MrAnderson-Data/got-tableau-dashboard/README.md

 # 🐉 The Game of Thrones Death Ledger

 > **Explore the Lore.** Who killed who?
 Where, how, and why?
-> A custom, interactive dashboard for fans and historians.
+> A custom, interactive dashboard for fans and freaks.

 ---